Investigative Tools You Can Use for Free

 PublicSource offers Citizen’s Toolkit classes on the topics of:

-- Obtaining and using data about your community
+- Being an engaged citizen: Obtaining and using data about your community

 Contact email@example.com if your group is interested in scheduling a class.
-The fee for one class is $250; package deals may be negotiated and scholarships are available.
+Package deals may be negotiated and scholarships are available.

 PublicSource uses Crowdcast to host virtual events.
 Follow our channel to stay up to date on our plans and watch past events.